dannegomez/php-image-to-ascii/README.md

 # php-image-to-ascii
-Create a ascii art of a image
+Create ascii art of a image

+Outputs to either plan text or html wrapped chars

 ## Example